Ushsishman/fake-e-commerce-store/README.md

 # Overview
 >
-This is fake e-commerce store made with react + tailwindcss + vitejs,i will explain which technologies i used in this project.You can Visit site [here](https://graceful-belekoy-212d5a.netlify.app/)
+This is fake e-commerce store made with react + tailwindcss + vitejs,i will explain which technologies i used in this project.You can visit site [here](https://graceful-belekoy-212d5a.netlify.app/)

 ## React
 >